jonatansator/liquidity_risk_assesment_tool/README.md

 # Liquidity Risk Assessment Tool

 - This Python tool evaluates the liquidity risk of a portfolio by assessing the cost and time required to liquidate assets under normal and stressed conditions.
-- It’s designed to ensure assets (e.g., loans, securitized products) can be liquidated or funded without significant loss, critical for managing diverse portfolios.

 ---